 The Destruction of Westgate

 Westgate suffered terribly from this brief episode.
 Most buildings on the south side were demolished to give the artillery a clear line of fire over the City walls into the City.
 Canon were even placed on top of church towers to achieve this.
-St Pancras collapsed under the shock waves and The Church of St Sepulchre’s on Westgate – “The Round Church”, in what is now the churchyard of St Bartholomew’s – was demolished (no trace nor image survives).
+St Pancras collapsed under the shock waves and The Church of St Sepulchre’s on Westgate – “The Round Church”, in what is now the churchyard of St Bartholomew’s – was demolished.

 No 11 is also an ancient property, the only one surviving on Westgate with its medieval street alignment end-on to the highway and a telling lower floor level than its neighbours.
 This too has extant brick and timber, only visible from inside the property these days.
 The house may have suffered the same fate of decapitation as no 19 or could possible have survived because it was a squat farmhouse sitting on a lower street level.
 The earlier building sits inside a later Georgian shell extended to the rear.

-Rebuilding of Westgate was slow to get organised, and it is for this reason that the streetscape on that side dates mostly from the 18th Century, whilst opposite on the north side, one can tell from the roof lines that there still remain many earlier properties that were refaced by Georgian society during the following century.
-This side of the street is almost intact and forms a protected view within the Chichester Conservation Area.
+Rebuilding of Westgate was slow to get organised, and it is for this reason that the streetscape on that side dates mostly from the 18th Century, whilst opposite on the north side, one can tell from the roof lines that there still remain many earlier properties whose roofs were tiled and facades refaced by opulent Georgian society during the following century.
+As noted elsewhere, this side of the street is an almost intact pre-Georgian row and forms a protected view within the Chichester Conservation Area.

 Not much remains from this period therefore, although the odd musket or cannon ball has been retrieved over time, and the beds of many of the back gardens still contain the odd shattered roof tile from the period.
 Few residents of, or visitors to, our street know however that urban myth has it that there does indeed remain a more important relic of this brief conflict – a cannon, pictured below.